An adjusted payoff-based procedure for normal form games: Logit rule

 for every $i \in A$ and $s \in S^i$, where $\beta_i>0$ is called the smoothing parameter for player $i$.
-According to Remark~\ref{dinamicas}, the following result shows that the rest points of the dynamics \eqref{dincont} are the Nash equilibria for an entropy perturbed version of the original game. \begin{lemma}[Cominetti et al.~\cite{cms10}] Under the Logit decision rule \eqref{logit_rule}, if $x \in X$ is a rest point of the dynamics \eqref{dincontcms}, then $\sigma(x)$ is a Nash equilibrium of a game where the strategy set for the each player $i$ is $\Delta^i$ and her payoff $\overline {G}^i : \Delta \to \RR$ is given by
+According to Remark~\ref{dinamicas}, the following result shows that the rest points of the dynamics \eqref{dincont} are the Nash equilibria for an entropy perturbed version of the original game (see Cominetti et al.~\cite{cms10}). \begin{lemma} Under the Logit decision rule \eqref{logit_rule}, if $x \in X$ is a rest point of the dynamics \eqref{dincontcms}, then $\sigma(x)$ is a Nash equilibrium of a game where the action set for each player $i$ is $\Delta^i$ and her payoff $\overline {G}^i : \Delta \to \RR$ is given by

 \end{lemma}